 Then you have this whole other world where there's like a supply side platform and stuff like that, which, again, we can touch on as well if you wanna go down that.
 It's a long rabbit hole.

-No, that’s fine.
+Ben Aston No, that's fine.
 And so why those should, at what point does one, like consider building an ad server rather than just using something like Ezoic or a Mediavine?

-And even, and even, yeah, Mediavine, Ezoic.
+Rob Janes And even, and even, yeah, Mediavine, Ezoic.
 You could even think of like Google AdSense, right?
-So, I’m thinking of more of like the, a publisher point of view, right?
+So, I'm thinking of more of like the, a publisher point of view, right?
 Cause most of our customers here at AdButler publishers, they have the grown websites.
-So you think of like Costco wholesale or Home Depot or, you know, you mentioned Playboy and some other ones where, they’re all publishers, they run ads on their site.
+So you think of like Costco wholesale or Home Depot or, you know, you mentioned Playboy and some other ones where, they're all publishers, they run ads on their site.

 It's great at the small scale when you have some of these easy plug-and-play platforms like AdSense or Ezoic, where you can just plug it in and you just earn some of this passive revenue, right, for just showing.
 There's a whole other kind of ball game when you get into the larger scale and you want to have like direct relationships with advertisers.

 So the thing with like, say, think of AdSense or Ezoic, is that you put a tag onto the page.
 They're going to fill that tag with an ad campaign that they have from their own exchange or their own what's called demand.
 Quick crash course in ad tech.
 There's supply and demand, just like anything in economics.